-Tracheids are elongated cells that transport water and mineral salts through the xylem of vascular plants.
+Tracheids are elongated cells that transport water and mineral salts through the Xylem of vascular plants.
 Tracheids are one of two groups of tracheary elements.
 The other is vessel elements.
 Tracheids do not have perforation plates, unlike vessel components.
+Because Tracheids are single-celled, their maximal capacity is potentially limited.

 The presence of tracheary elements is a distinguishing feature of vascular plants that distinguishes them from non-vascular plants.
 Tracheids have two main functions: contributing to the transportation system and providing structural support.
 The secondary walls have thickenings in a variety of shapes and sizes, including annular rings, continuous helices (known as helical or spiral), a network (known as reticulate), and transverse thickenings.